ColOfAbRiX/figlet4s/README.md

 * Controlled smushing and universal smushing should be the same option
 * Test and improve speed and memory performance
 * Add support for Scala 2.12 and look if Scala 3 support is feasible
+* Create proper Scaladoc documentation for API
+* Explain better the various options available in the README

 ### Bugs